numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 The entirety of the training process can be scripted using the Azure CLI and standard Linux tools.
 An example script for doing this is provided as `deploy_and_run_training.sh`

-This script executes all the commands shown above, to create the VM instance, and run the training.
+This script executes all the commands shown below to create the VM instance and run the training.
 The [custom-script] VM extension is used to manage the installation of the docker and building of the image.